-I offer absurdist edits of absurdist Heathcliff comics and c/keeptrack of absurdist government.
+I offer absurdist edits of absurdist Heathcliff comics, make food, post political memes.

 The Equal Opportunity Act is only two years older than I am.
 The Equal Rights Act is just 10 years older than I am.
 Anyone you know that is older than 70 definitely went to a segregated school.
 But odds are most of the people you know that are older than 60 probably went to one as well because things don’t change overnight even when the national guard is called.